14 follow-up email templates and examples that get responses

 [YOUR NAME]

-There are lots of reasons why someone might ask you to contact them later.
+There are many reasons why someone might ask you to contact them later.
 It might not be the right time in their purchase cycle, they might not need what you offer, or your product might not have a feature they need.

 This follow-up email sample gives a reminder of what was discussed previously, offers them new content, and asks to set up a time to talk further.